 Samsung Engineering received EPCC contracts by Petronas Chemicals for its linear low-density polyethylene (LLDPE) and ethylene oxide / ethylene glycol (EO/EG) plants to be constructed in the RAPID project.

 Johor Port Bhd (JPB) secured a four-year operatorship contract for the material offloading facility (MOLF) at Teluk Ramunia in Pengerang, Johor.
 JPB will supply marine services, manpower, equipment and systems to operate and manage the MOLF Teluk Ramunia for RAPID project.

 The project will help Petronas to produce premium petroleum products and speciality chemicals.
 Demand for such high-value products is increasing, especially in the Asia Pacific region.
 The RAPID project will enable Petronas to meet this demand for the next 20 years.

 Development of the project is also in line with Malaysia's aim to establish new areas of growth, aimed towards improving people's quality of life.
 The petrochemical industry has been identified as the main sector for achieving this growth.

 The RAPID project is expected to help transform Southern Johor into a new petrochemical hub.
 Several employment opportunities are also expected to be created in the region by suppliers and related industries.

 Petronas already operates petrochemical complexes in Melaka, Kertih and Gebeng.
-The RAPID project is much larger than the existing complexes, and is expected to spur economic growth in the region as well as attract domestic and foreign direct investments into the country.
+The RAPID project is expected to spur economic growth in the region, as well as attract domestic and foreign direct investments into the country.